Olical/nfnl/docs/api/nfnl/api.md

 (dofile file)
 ```

 Just like :luafile, takes a Fennel file path (optional, defaults to '%', runs it through expand) and executes it from disk.
 However!
 This doesn't compile the Fennel!
 It maps the Fennel path to the matching Lua file already in your file system and executes that with Lua's built in dofile.
-So you need to have already written your .fnl and had nfnl compile that to a .lua for this to work, it's just a convinience function for you to call directly or through the :nfnlfile command.
+So you need to have already written your .fnl and had nfnl compile that to a .lua for this to work, it's just a convinience function for you to call directly or through the :NfnlFile command.

 <!-- Generated with Fenneldoc v1.0.1